 - Sputum culture

-Anthrax commonly affects hoofed animals such as sheep and goats, but humans who come into contact with the infected animals can get sick from anthrax, too.
-In the past, the people who were most at risk for anthrax included farm workers, veterinarians, and tannery and wool workers.
+Anthrax commonly affects hoofed animals such as sheep, cattle, and goats.
+Humans who come into contact with infected animals can get sick with anthrax as well.

 Symptoms of anthrax differ depending on the type of anthrax.

 Symptoms of cutaneous anthrax start 1 to 7 days after exposure:

 Symptoms of inhalation anthrax:

 Symptoms of gastrointestinal anthrax usually occur within 1 week and may include:

 The tests to diagnose anthrax depend on the type of disease that is suspected.

 A culture of the skin, and sometimes a biopsy, are done on the skin sores.
 The sample is looked at under a microscope to identify the anthrax bacterium.